-Policy Number: 3.3.115 Reviewed: 8/6/18, 6/22/22 Revised: 8/6/18, 6/22/2022
+Policy Number: 3.3.115 Reviewed: 8/6/18, 6/22/22

+Revised: 8/6/18, 6/22/2022, BOT approved 8/29/2022

 MTSA uses semester credit hours as the basis for measuring the amount of learning accomplished.
 This measurement of engaged learning delineates the units connected with student learning experiences in both traditional classroom settings and nontraditional classroom settings such as laboratories, studios, internships, practica and other experiential learning, and in semester and non-semester-based, face-to-face and distance learning delivery modes.